-For the past few years I’ve been on a quest to “go green” in how I clean, what I put on my face, and how I eat.
-I try to eat organic as often as I can, and have slowly been switching my cleaners and beauty products to “clean” brands or just making them myself.
+For the past few years, I’ve been on a quest to “go green” in how I clean, what I put on my face, and how I eat.
+I try to eat organic as often as I can and have slowly been switching my cleaners and beauty products to “clean” brands or just making them myself.

-While every year more experts are recognizing the negative affects of chemicals and hormones on our lives, I only had to look more closely at my own to see how they were affecting me.
+While every year more experts are recognizing the negative effects of chemicals and hormones on our lives, I only had to look more closely at my own to see how they were affecting me.
 Too much sugar, processed food, or even chemicals in my cleaners and beauty products always cause me to break out.
 But when I stop using these things?
 Voila – clear healthy skin.
 This is not just a coincidence; the health of our skin and hair can be directly connected to our overall health, too.